Shift in power

 One of the biggest issues Truss will face is inflation.
 According to the Office for National Statistics, the Consumer Prices Index (CPI) increased 10.1% year-to-year during July 2022, the highest annual CPI inflation rate since the company’s origin in 1997.
 Inflation also skyrocketed up from 9.4% in June as the economy continues on a very negative trajectory.

-Having money in the pocket is just about the only prerequisite for people looking to enjoy gambling and other forms of entertainment— that and the minimum age requirement.
+Having money in the pocket is just about the only prerequisite for people looking to enjoy gambling for real cash and other forms of entertainment— that and the minimum age requirement.
 The rapid rise of inflation is an obvious limiting factor to the market’s success.

 The cost of living in the UK has also increased markedly, with the cost of energy being one of the largest culprits.
 Even though the UK no longer imports gas from Russia due to sanctions levied after the invasion of Ukraine, the closure of the Russian-owned Nord Stream pipeline figures to drive prices up throughout Europe.

 Truss is taking a hard stance on the impending peril, promising to return the cost of living to a more palatable level.

 “I will deliver a bold plan to cut taxes and grow our economy,” said Truss.
 “I will deliver on the energy crisis, dealing with people’s energy bills, but also dealing with the long-term issues we have on energy supply.”

 With Truss’ first initiative already earmarked, it is unlikely that she will pay much attention to gambling legislation during her first days in office.

 Analysts in the UK suspect that Britain’s soon-to-be prime minister will shy away from imposing heavy gambling regulations.
 The major worries are that strict oversight would shrink the market and reduce incoming tax money.